philjang/linkup_server/README.md

 - As a user, I want to be able to edit a post if I make a typo
 - As a user, I want to be able to delete any posts that I created
 - As a user, I want to be able to join multiple groups
+- As a user, I want to be able to see who is in my groups
 - As a user, I want to be able to leave groups if needed

 # Stretch Goals